-All GSAPP students are responsible for knowing, and conforming to, principles of academic
+All GSAPP students are responsible for knowing, and conforming to, principles of academic integrity, as specified in: http://academicintegrity.rutgers.edu/academic-integrity-policy/

 Writing Assistance

 The need for clear, grammatical writing, free of needless typos, errors in citation, and the like, is something that will continue throughout your career.
 The university provides resources for students who feel they need assistance in improving their writing.
 It is your responsibility to make use of this help, should you need it.
 You can contact: